Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Experiments

-\paragraph*{Effect of tuple length and clamps.} We repeat the comparison for $n\in\{5,7\}$ (with appropriate $m$); see \textbf{Tables~\ref{table:flfp2}--\ref{table:flfp3}}.
+We repeat the comparison for $n\in\{5,7\}$ (with appropriate $m$); see Tables~\ref{table:flfp2}--\ref{table:flfp3}.
 Trends persist: NTMP leads consistently, and the advantage grows with larger $n$ (weaker per-instance signal), where exact counts become more valuable.
 We observe mild, dataset-dependent differences between ABS and ReLU: for $(n,m)=(7,2)$ ABS sometimes edges out ReLU, whereas for $(3,1)$ ReLU may slightly win; both effectively reduce overfitting.